jordanpeper/vr-mdps-model-selection-v2/README.md

 # VR MDPS Model Selection v2
 ## Overview
 ### Brief
 The following project includes all necessary assets (scripts, prefabs, etc.) to run the VR MDPS model selection environment in the Unity game engine.
-All users are encouraged to read the manuscript which resulted in this program.
+All users are encouraged to read the manuscript.
 ### Getting started
 * Clone the repository to your local disc, and add it to the Unity desktop hub by selecting "Open" and selecting the project
 * Install the following packages using the Unity package manager: